Last Updated: Aug 06, 2018 Views: 2205

 In addition, manganese has been used outside of the container glass industry as a decolorizer for much, much longer.
-In fact, it is generally accepted as the oldest known decolorizer---glass technology books from the 1600s refer to it as the glassmakers’ soap, (they believed t scrubbed the batch clean of color).
-By the 18th century, glass technologists began to speculate that manganese didn’t so much “scrub” the color, as balance the green tint caused by impurities in the batch.
+In fact, it is generally accepted as the oldest known decolorizer.
+According to the article "Solarized Glass" in All About Glass on the Museum's website, "Manganese dioxide is believed to have been first used as a decolorizer as early as about the second century B.C."
+Glass technology books from the 17th century refer to it as the "glassmakers’ soap" (they believed it scrubbed the batch clean of color).
+By the 18th century, glass technologists began to speculate that manganese didn’t so much “scrub” the color as balance the green tint caused by impurities in the batch.

 By 1913, Eberhard Zschimmer (Jena Glassworks) wrote a thorough description of the most common decolorizers of the day and how they work---specifically manganese and selenium.
 He touched on a few others (less common) as well.

 With improvements in industrial processes, of course, the volume of glass products increased substantially.
 Automatic bottle machines were developed and their use in the early 20th century began to make manganese a less cost-effective decolorizer.
 Cost factors tend to drive many changes in glass formulas, with factories always looking for a less expensive alternative to increase profit margins.
 By the 1920s, selenium was the primary decolorizer, but manganese was still used for some glasses, according to primary sources from the time.